 - Once in the View Grading Scheme screen click on “manage grading schemes” at the bottom

-- Once in the Mange screen click on “+Add grading scheme”
+- Once on the Manage screen click on “+Add grading scheme”

-Note: This example is based on 32 class meetings, yours may vary.
+Note: This example is based on 32 class meetings (2x week for 16 week) sessions, yours may vary.

 Setting the “Roll Call attendance” assignment to use new grading schema: